 Our annual Flowers of the Dales Festival celebrates wonderful wildflowers, their habitats and the species they support.
 Thousands of people have enjoyed taking part since the first Festival in 2009 – helping to raise awareness about the importance of wildflower meadows and how we can help to conserve them.
-The Festival offers over 120 wildflower and nature themed events and activities including wildflower, bumblebee, bat and butterfly walks and talks, photography courses, hands-on conservation activities, art exhibitions, children’s craft activities, quizzes, identification courses and much more.
-Download the 2019 Flowers of the Dales Festival programme
+The Festival offers hundreds of wildflower and nature themed events and activities including wildflower, bumblebee, bat and butterfly walks and talks, photography courses, hands-on conservation activities, art exhibitions, children’s craft activities, quizzes, identification courses and much more.

 Through the Hay Time project and other initiatives we’ve built considerable experience and expertise in meadow restoration and education.
 This has enabled us to make links with other areas – both here and abroad – to share our experience and also to help set up similar projects.

 Nidderdale AONB set up a meadow restoration project, following the successful delivery of a number of restoration schemes that we helped to coordinate in 2011.
 And in May 2012 we teamed up with the Forest of Bowland Area of Outstanding Natural Beauty (AONB) to launch the Bowland Hay Time project

 Today our meadow restoration work is done in close collaboration with partners, farmers and communities - follow the links below to find out about our other projects.